nrfconnect/sdk-nrf/doc/nrf/drivers/nrf700x.rst

 Wi-Fi mode
 ^^^^^^^^^^
-In this mode the driver is designed to be used with the Zephyr networking stack.
+In this mode, the driver is designed to be used with the Zephyr networking stack.
 It is implemented as a network interface driver.

 The driver supports the following IEEE 802.11 features: